-Each year, more than 20 businesses participate in the EITC program, providing almost $275,000 in financial scholarships for qualifying families.
+Each year, more than 20 businesses participate in the EITC program, providing over $400,000 in financial scholarships for qualifying families.

 In 2001, the Pennsylvania Department of Revenue enacted the nation’s first educational tax credit aimed at corporations.
 House Bill 966 authorized awarding tax credits to businesses that contribute to a non-profit Scholarship Organization, an Educational Improvement Organization and/or a Pre-Kindergarten Scholarship Organization.
 For businesses, this significantly reduces their state tax liability.

 Dock Mennonite Academy receives support from the EITC program through the Pennsylvania Mennonite Schools Organization (PAMSO) via the Mennonite Foundation.
 This support provides tuition assistance for students and families who demonstrate financial need.